MindWorkAI/AI-Studio/documentation/Setup.md

 ![Windows Protection 2](Windows%20Warning%202.png)

+Once the app is installed, it will check for updates automatically.
+If a new version is available, you will be prompted to install it.

 ## macOS
 AI Studio is available for modern 64-bit macOS systems.
 The minimum requirement is macOS 10.13 (High Sierra).
 Next, we have to figure out if you have an Intel or a modern Apple Silicon (ARM) system.